 Start at Alnwick for the spectacular Alnwick Castle and country house, the seat of the 12th Duke of Northumberland.
 It was built following the Norman conquest in 1071 and renovated and remodelled a number of times, to the castle you see today.

-Film and TV fans shouldn’t miss a visit here – the castle has featured in Transformers: The Last Knight, Elizabeth, Robin Hood: Prince of Thieves, as the magnificent Brancaster Castle in Downton Abbey, and probably most famously, as Hogwarts in the first two Harry Potter movies.
+Film and TV fans shouldn’t miss a visit here – the castle has been featured in Transformers: The Last Knight, Elizabeth, Robin Hood: Prince of Thieves, as the magnificent Brancaster Castle in Downton Abbey, and probably most famously, Hogwarts in the first two Harry Potter movies.

 As you head north, spend a night in one of the traditional fishing villages such as Craster, Seahouses, Bamburgh and Beadnell.